 University of Brighton graduate wins Apprenticeship award for innovation in patient care during a pandemic

-Biomedical Science Degree Apprenticeship graduate, Meghann Creffield, won the award for Outstanding Contribution by an Apprentice to an Employer, at the Brighton and Hove Apprenticeships Awards, after being nominated by the Royal Sussex County Hospital pathology department where she works.
+Biomedical Science Degree Apprenticeship graduate, Meghann Creffield, won the award for Outstanding Contribution by an Apprentice to an Employer, at the Brighton and Hove Apprenticeships Graduation Ceremony 2021, after being nominated by the Royal Sussex County Hospital pathology department where she works.

 As part of her degree apprenticeship, Meghann was tasked with designing an innovative project which would improve patient care.
 Meghann’s project on procalcitonin had a direct impact on the treatment of patients with COVID-19, by developing a blood test that helped clinicians to form their treatment plans.